Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

 - What works in live video DOES translate to traditional video.

-- Professional keynoters struggle in presenting live video.
+- Professional in-person stage keynoters struggle in presenting on Zoom video.

 - Try publishing a new blog post just before producing a live video and you will know what to say because the content is fresh in your mind.

-- People with no experience become comfortable quickly.
+- People with no video presentation experience become comfortable quickly.

 - Most presenters cannot memorize live video content.

-- People fear presenting on live video more than on-stage.
+- Many people fear presenting on Zoom live video more than on-stage.

 - Viewers do not mind if you glance at notes occasionally.

-- Practicing live video in a secured supportive environment before going live is key to making high quality live video that is delivered to the public.
+- Practicing live video in a private and supportive environment before going live to the public is key to presenting enough so that you look forward to opportunities to present on more Zoom-based events.

-How to Use the 2020 Live Video Presentation Skills Best Practices in Your Videos
+How to Use the 2020 Zoom Live Video Conferencing Best Practices in Your Videos

 Each section of Best Practices contains a brief introduction to summarize the standards.
 They are organized so that you can work through them in order even if you have never produced a live video before.
 Or, more experienced video producers may apply only portions of sections as needed.